opencog/atomspace/opencog/query/README.md

 Given a small (hyper-)graph and a bigger "universe" (hyper-)graph, the subgraph isomorphism problem requires one to find the corresponding smaller graph within the universe graph.
-The smaller graph may include one or more variable nodes or links; these denote variables which will be given values (groundings): a variable will match any corresponding node or link in the universe, as long as it occurs in the correct location.
+The smaller graph may include one or more variables; these will be given groundings.
+That is, a variable might match any corresponding node or link in the universe, as long as it occurs in the correct "location" of the surrounding graph.
 Thus, subgraph matching defacto performs a kind of "variable unification", and can be used to perform query processing, to "fill in the blanks".

 The subgraph matching algorithm implemented here is more or less completely general.
 The API to it provides for user-defined callbacks that can be used to modify the search:

- * define what constitutes a 'match' (for individual nodes, links and clauses),
+ * Define what constitutes a 'match' (for individual nodes, links and clauses),
- * support for optional clauses (portions of the subgraph, which if found, are also returned; commonly used to reject certain types of patterns),
+ * Support for optional clauses (portions of the subgraph, which if found, are also returned; commonly used to reject certain types of patterns),
- * support for search-order ranking (re-ordering the incoming set, e.g. by priority), or even truncation of the incoming set.
+ * Support for search-order ranking (re-ordering the incoming set, e.g. by priority), or even truncation of the incoming set.
- * support for the search start location (again, to potentialy limit the total search).
+ * Support for the search start location (again, to potentialy limit the total search).
- * solution acceptance callback, to provide on-the-fly reporting, and limit the total number of groundings reported.
+ * Solution acceptance callback, to provide on-the-fly reporting, and limit the total number of groundings reported.
- * support for a back-tracking callback.
+ * Support for a back-tracking callback.
 During the search, the pattern matcher will typically need to backtrack; this callback allows user-defined algorithms to push and pop stacks as appropriate, as well.

-An additional very important feature is support for 'virtual'
+An additional, very important feature is support for 'virtual'
 hypergraphs: those that are not pre-existing in the fixed universe (i.e. in the atomspace), but are only defined algorithmically, by a predicate function that returns a yes/no answer about their existence.
-An example would be a greater-than hypergraph that 'virtually' exists only if a right-hand number is greater than a left-hand number.
+An example would be "greater-than": this graph 'virtually' exists, but only if the number on the right-hand-side is greater than the number on the left-hand side.
+Clearly, it is impossible for the atomspace to contain every possible number (there are nfinitely many numbers!), and so it cannot possibly contain all possible number-pairs.
+However, computing the "greater-than" operation is very easy: its just some short, simple algorithm.
+Thus, virtual hypergraphs provide a way of computing relations on-the-fly, as needed.
-Clearly, pre-loading the atomspace with every possible number, and every possible number-pair is impossible; thus virtual hypergraphs provide these relations on-the-fly, as needed.
 The pattern matcher is able to correctly find subgraphs that contain such virtual hypergraphs.

 Another important and perhaps under-appreciated function is the ability to search through unordered links.
 When the query subgraph